RAMBotsCSU/.github/profile/README.md

 # RamBOTs Repo

-This is the official CSU RAMBots Github organizatoin.
+This is the official CSU RAMBots Github organization.
 Visit us at our [website](https://projects-web.engr.colostate.edu/ece-sr-design/AY22/RamBOTs).

 Based on OpenDogV3 by James Bruton.
 Original repository can be found [here](https://github.com/XRobots/openDogV3)